Tuesday, May 12, 2026

 As the name of the exception itself suggests this exception is thrown when the class that has to be loaded is not found.
 One scenario where you may find this exception is if you try to load JDBC drivers using Class.forName() but the required jar is not in the classpath.

-I have also encountered ClassNotFoundException when upgrading to new version of jar in my system and using some new classes available in that jar but not upgrading the jar in the Test server or production.
-With that you get the scenario which is often quoted by the developers “In my system it is working fine”!!!
+I have also encountered ClassNotFoundException when upgrading to new version of jar in my system and using some new classes available in that jar but forgetting to update the same JAR on the test or production server.
+With that you get the scenario which is often quoted by the developers "In my system it is working fine"!!!

 For example following program tries to load Oracle driver but the required ojdbcxx.jar is not present in the classpath.